-Each man and woman sitting patiently for the Chairman to arrive has received an unending stream of worried calls from their own underlings about an unusual level of absenteeism all over the building.
+Each man and woman waiting patiently for the Chairman to arrive has received an unending stream of worried calls from their own underlings about an unusual level of absenteeism all over the building.
 No part of the employee population has been untouched: every department was reporting that at least one employee, often more than one, had not arrived that morning.
 What’s more, attempts to contact those employees had failed.

 A company specializing in handling sensitive information can’t afford to overlook such things—as such, this emergency meeting had been called, at which point it was discovered that the absenteeism extended even to members of the board.
 It didn’t take long to determine that roughly 20% of the Haruspex population is missing.

 Jason Kline shifts uncomfortably in his chair.
 He is not a board member, but he’s been sitting in on board meetings fairly regularly for the last month.
 His team has also been affected by a disappearance—Billy Davison didn’t come in this morning.

 He’s pretty sure the other board members do as well—they’re not willing to admit it just yet, but it’s lurking there in the backs of their minds.
 He can tell by the way the board members, usually men and women who exhibit extraordinary self control, can’t stop glancing furtively at Mara Ioannou.
 She alone among them has adopted their traditional demeanor—a neutral, emotionless expression that reveals nothing.
 She meets Jason’s gaze for a moment, and he quickly lowers his eyes.